-Traveling forced me out of my comfort zone, it forced me to deal with foreign things in my immediate surroundings and through that learn to handle my responses to triggers.
+Travelling forced me out of my comfort zone, it forced me to deal with foreign things in my immediate surroundings and through that learn to handle my responses to triggers.
 When I had a trigger it was altered because of the environment I was in, all the pieces didn’t fit the puzzle as it were.

-By removing myself from the place, and in the end country, that held so many bad cognitive memories I was able to face the demons and teach myself “demon-slaying” skills.
+By removing myself from the place, and in the end, country that held so many bad cognitive memories I was able to face the demons and teach myself “demon-slaying” skills.